UnkwUsr/ticktask/README.md

 ```

 You can use date rules `*today` and `*tomorrow` which will be applied to task
 and removed from title text.
+The same for tags which starts with `#`.

 Note: if for some reasons ticktask can't send request to ticktick, your task
 text would be saved in `~/.cache/ticktask/error_tasks/` folder, so you would